 The following 3-course set provides formal specialized training in CT whole-body imaging prior to independent performance.
 All 3 courses must be taken together.
-Prereq: Admission to program.
+Prereq: Graduate of CAHEA/JRCERT accredited Radiologic Technology Program and certified or eligible for certification by American Registry of Radiologic Technologists.